-- 1 Click Tools > Color Management. - 2 Click the Document tab. - 3 Enable the Convert (preserve color values) option. - 4 Choose a color profile from the RGB, CMYK, and Grayscale list box. - 5 Choose a suitable rendering intent from the Rendering intent list box.
-For information about the available rendering intents, see "What is a rendering intent?" on page 407.
+- 1 Click CorelDRAW menu Preferences Color Management. - 2 Click the Document tab. - 3 Enable the Convert (preserve color appearance) option. - 4 Choose a color profile from the RGB, CMYK, and Grayscale list box. - 5 Choose a suitable rendering intent from the Rendering intent list box.
+For information about the available rendering intents, see "What is a rendering intent?" on page 369.